-- The LAZ and zLAS (Esri) compressed LiDAR data formats are currently unsupported although zLidar and zipped LAS files (.zip) are.
+- The zLAS (Esri) compressed LiDAR data format is currently unsupported although LAZ, zLidar, and zipped LAS files (.zip) compressed LiDAR data formats are.

-- There is no support for reading waveform data contained within or associated with LAS files.
+- There is no support for reading waveform data contained within or associated with LiDAR files.

 - File directories cannot contain apostrophes (', e.g. /John's data/) as they will be interpreted in the arguments array as single quoted strings.

 - The Python scripts included with WhiteboxTools require Python 3.
 They will not work with Python 2, which is frequently the default Python version installed on many systems.

 - Not all types of GeoTIFF files are supported.
 The GeoTIFF format is very flexible and certain less common varieties may not be read properly by WhiteboxTools.
 The WhiteboxTools GeoTIFF reader/writer is a custom implementation and does not rely on other library (e.g. GDAL) and therefore there may be difficulties when exchanging GeoTIFF data between WhiteboxTools and GDAL supported software.

 People sometimes ask me what the memory requirements of WhiteboxTools is.
 There is no simple answer to this question because each tool has different memory requirements.
 The memory requirements of a tool will depend on a number of factors.
 Clearly the tools that read and write raster data have among the largest memory requirements, although the LiDAR tools will also have substantial memory footprints compared with others as well.
 When you are working with raster data, say a digital elevation model (DEM) data set, a good convention is that the minimum memory that your system will need is at least 4X greater than the size of your data set.
 Likely you will want to ensure that you have more than this minimum, i.e. 5-10X is an appropriate range.